perfsonar/docs/multi_ma_clustering.rst

 #.
 The number of nodes in your cluster
 #.
 The replication_factor of your dataset

 There are of course other factors, but these are fundamental to getting a basic cluster working.
 The replication_factor is the total number of complete copies of the data that live in the cluster.
 For example, let's say we have two nodes and the replication_factor is 1.
 In this case there is 1 copy of data distributed between the two nodes.
 Cassandra organizes itself in a token ring, and evenly distributes data amongst each host.
 In this case that means each node has roughly 50% of the data at a given time.
-That also means, if one of the nodes goes down, we lose half our data and cassandra cannot run.
+That also means, if one of the nodes goes down, we lose half our data and Cassandra cannot run.

 As another example, let's say we still have two nodes but the replication factor is increased to 2.
 This means that our cluster will keep 2 copies of the data distributed evenly among the nodes.
 Each node has 100% of the data, so 1 node may go down and our archive can still access the complete set of data.
 The main takeaway from this example is that **increasing the replication factor has increased the number of nodes we can tolerate as down**.

 As a final example, let's say we keep the replication_factor fixed at 2 but increase to 10 nodes.
 How many nodes can go down without affecting the cluster?
 The answer is still only 1.
 The reason is that adding more nodes further distributes the data amongst the host, with each having roughly 20% of the data (2 replicas divided by 10 hosts = 20% each) but does not increase the number of copies.
 Thus if we lose 2 nodes, we have no way guaranteeing they didn't overlap in the data they contained.
-In general, you can only support (replication_factor - 1) hosts going down regadless the number of nodes.
+In general, you can only support (replication_factor - 1) hosts going down regardless the number of nodes.
 In other words, **increasing the number of nodes increases data distribution, but does not increase fault tolerance unless there is a corresponding increase in the replication_factor**.

 Those are the basic ideas but there are lots more details published if you are interested.
 For more information on how Cassandra distributes data see the `Datastax Cassandra Documentation <http://docs.datastax.com/en/cassandra/2.0/cassandra/architecture/architectureDataDistributeAbout_c.html>`_.

 Initializing the Cluster
 ------------------------
-Assuming you have read about clustering cassandra, decided it is the best course and identified an initial set of nodes to use in your cluster, you are ready to start configuring your cluster.
+Assuming you have read about clustering Cassandra, decided it is the best course and identified an initial set of nodes to use in your cluster, you are ready to start configuring your cluster.
 It is highly recommended you read the `Datastax Cluster Initialization <http://docs.datastax.com/en/cassandra/2.0/cassandra/initialize/initializeTOC.html>`_ page for specifics on how build your cluster.
 We will go through a simple two node example in this document to give a general idea of the process, but for more information it is highly recommended you see the official documentation.

 Now, Let's assume we have a two node cluster we wish to initialize.
 Our nodes have IP addresses 10.0.1.35 and 10.0.1.36 respectively.
 The steps to configure these into a cluster are as follows:

 #. `Install cassandra <http://docs.datastax.com/en/cassandra/2.0/cassandra/install/install_cassandraTOC.html>`_ on each node
 #.
 On each node you will need to open the following firewall ports:
     * **TCP ports 7000 and 7001** are needed for internode communication.
 These are only used between cassandra servers so you only need to allow the other hosts in the cluster to connect to these ports.
-    * **TCP port 9160** is needed so esmond can communicate with the cassandra servers.
+    * **TCP port 9160** is needed so esmond can communicate with the Cassandra servers.
 You may firewall this port so only the host(s) with the esmond package installed may reach this port.
     * You will also want **TCP port 7199** open **FOR LOCALHOST ONLY** so that you may run the ``nodetool`` command to get the status of and perform various administrator tasks on the cluster.

     .. seealso:: See the `Datastax Firewall Documentation <http://docs.datastax.com/en/cassandra/2.0/cassandra/security/secureFireWall_r.html>`_ for more details.